Starting a Business

-One of the key things to remember throughout the process of starting your own business is to keep yourself informed of sector related issues- as the common phrase reminds us - knowledge is power.
-Research of the demographics you wish to reach; the most successful marketing techniques for your area and business; what are your competitors doing? etc. will make a difference in the success of your business.
+One of the key things to remember throughout the process of starting your own business is to keep yourself informed of sector-related issues.
+For example, you will want to research the demographics you wish to reach and look into marketing methods for your area and business (what are your competitors doing?).
+This information will make a difference in the success of your business.

-There are many avenues of research available to you - reading related materials, Internet, talking to people in the business, talking to potential clients, ‘snooping around’ your community, and contacting the Canada Business Services for Entrepreneurs.
+There are many avenues of research available to you such as reading related materials, getting information from the web, talking to people in the industry/business, talking to potential clients and contacting the Canada Business Services for Entrepreneurs.

 Before you can start anything it may be a good idea to think over a few things such as: